Oral and Maxillofacial Surgery

 Didactics

-Throughout all segments of time assigned to the Oral and Maxillofacial Surgery Service, each resident is involved in a comprehensive and carefully planned lecture, conference, and seminar activity specifically designed to meet the educational needs of the surgeon-in-training.
+Throughout all segments of time assigned to the Oral and Maxillofacial Surgery Service, each resident is involved in a comprehensive and carefully planned program of lectures, conferences, and seminars specifically designed to meet the educational needs of the surgeon-in-training.
 The didactic program consists of the following activities:

-Instructional Core Lectures: A 1-1/2 hour period is devoted weekly to instruction in basic medical and surgical problems as they apply to oral and maxillofacial surgery.
-Included is material on such disciplines as microbiology, pharmacology, radiology, as well as orthognathic surgery, trauma, infections, tumor surgery, reconstruction, preprosthetic surgery, implant surgery, and temporomandibular joint disorders.
+Instructional Core Lectures: A 1-1/2 period is devoted weekly to instruction on basic medical and surgical problems as they apply to oral and maxillofacial surgery.
+The material includes topics such as microbiology, pharmacology, radiology, as well as orthognathic surgery, trauma, infections, tumor surgery, reconstruction, preprosthetic surgery, implant surgery, and temporomandibular joint disorders.

-Joint Orthodontic/Oral and Maxillofacial Surgery Seminar Series: One hour monthly is devoted to a meeting between faculty and residents of both orthodontics and oral and maxillofacial surgery during which either a formal lecture is presented or an interesting orthognathic surgery case is jointly presented and reviewed.
+Joint Orthodontic/Oral and Maxillofacial Surgery Seminar Series: One hour per month is devoted to a meeting between faculty and residents of both orthodontics and oral and maxillofacial surgery.
+During these meetings, either a formal lecture is presented, or an interesting orthognathic surgery case is jointly presented and reviewed.

-Journal Review and Resident Seminar: Three times monthly, current and classic articles pertaining to oral and maxillofacial surgery are reviewed at a meeting of the residents and faculty.
-In addition, a resident seminar is conducted during these meetings.
+Journal Review and Resident Seminar: Three times a month, current and classic articles pertaining to oral and maxillofacial surgery are reviewed during meetings with residents and faculty.
+In addition, a resident seminar is conducted at each of these meetings.

-Trauma Conference: Each month, a trauma conference is held which includes residents and faculty from all of the surgical services involved in trauma care.
+Trauma Conference: Each month, a trauma conference is held, including residents and faculty from all surgical services involved in trauma care.

-Craniofacial Deformities Team: A four-hour meeting, including faculty and residents from the various specialties which manage major craniofacial anomalies is held bi-weekly during which patients are examined and treatment planned.
+Craniofacial Deformities Team: A four-hour meeting is held bi-weekly, including faculty and residents from various specialties involved in managing major craniofacial anomalies.
+During these meetings, patients are examined, and treatment plans are developed.

 Surgical Scope

-Trauma: The Department of Oral and Maxillofacial Surgery covers all oral, maxillofacial and craniofacial trauma for the University of Connecticut, New Britain General Hospital, Saint Francis Hospital, Hartford Hospital, and Connecticut Children’s.
-A monthly trauma conference is held at Hartford Hospital for discussion of recent trauma cases.
+Trauma: The Department of Oral and Maxillofacial Surgery covers all oral, maxillofacial, and craniofacial trauma for the University of Connecticut, Saint Francis Hospital, Hartford Hospital, and Connecticut Children’s.
+A monthly trauma conference is held at Hartford Hospital to discussion of recent trauma cases.

-TMJ: Full-scope diagnosis and treatment of disorders of the temporomandibular joints is performed throughout the residency.
-Treatment ranges from arthrocentesis to arthrotomy/condylectomy and reconstruction with autogenous or prosthetic sources.
+TMJ: Full-scope diagnosis and treatment of temporomandibular joint disorders are performed throughout the residency.
+Treatment ranges from arthrocentesis to arthrotomy/condylectomy and reconstruction with autogenous or prosthetic joints.

-Pathology: Extensive exposure to pathology of the head and neck occurs throughout the residency program, both while on the Oral and Maxillofacial Surgery service, and while rotating though General Surgery/ENT.
-Experience in the management of both benign and malignant disease of the head and neck is gained, including their preoperative and postoperative management.
-In addition, residents benefit from the teaching of Dr. Ellen Eisenberg, currently the section editor of Pathology for the Journal of Oral and Maxillofacial Surgery.
+Pathology: Extensive exposure to head and neck pathology occurs throughout the residency program, both while on the Oral and Maxillofacial Surgery service and during rotations through General Surgery and Otolaryngology Head & Neck Surgery.
+Residents gain experience in the management of both benign and malignant diseases of the head and neck, including their preoperative and postoperative management.
+In addition, residents benefit from collaboration with our oral pathology service.

-Reconstruction: Maxillofacial reconstruction is performed in all teaching institutions for post-ablative or post-traumatic injuries.
-Treatment ranges from simple autogenous bone grafts to autogenous free-flaps, done in conjunction with the Plastic Surgery Department.
+Reconstruction: Maxillofacial reconstruction is performed at all teaching institutions for post-ablative or post-traumatic injuries.
+Treatment ranges from simple autogenous bone grafts to autogenous free flaps, performed in conjunction with the Plastic Surgery and Otolaryngology Head & Neck Surgery services.

-Cosmetics: Full-scope facial cosmetic surgery procedures are performed with attendings from both the Departments of Oral and Maxillofacial Surgery and the Plastic Surgery Department.
+Cosmetics: Full-scope facial cosmetic surgery procedures are performed with attendings from both the Department of Oral and Maxillofacial Surgery and the Department of Plastic Surgery.

-Craniofacial: Residents are an integral member of the Craniofacial Team at Connecticut Children’s, and act as the only surgical resident assigned to cover the craniofacial cases.
-Exposure includes surgical repair of cleft lip, cleft palate, alveolar cleft repair, orthognathic surgery, distraction osteogenesis, cranioplasty for craniosynostosis, and secondary soft tissue refinements in the maxillofacial region.
-Surgical procedures occur every Friday, with cases by attendings from both Oral and Maxillofacial Surgery and Plastic Surgery.
+Craniofacial: Residents are integral members of the Craniofacial Team at Connecticut Children’s and act as the primary surgical resident assigned to many craniofacial cases.
+Exposure includes the surgical repair of cleft lip, cleft palate, alveolar cleft repair, orthognathic surgery, distraction osteogenesis, cranioplasty for craniosynostosis, and secondary soft tissue refinements in the maxillofacial region.
+Surgical procedures occur every Friday, with cases performed by attendings from both Oral and Maxillofacial Surgery and Plastic Surgery.

-Osseointegrated Implants: Residents are extensively involved in treatment planning / surgical placement of osseointegrated implants, and all adjunctive surgical procedures, at UConn Health and Hartford Hospital.
-In addition, a monthly Implant Conference is held at UConn Health in conjunction with the Departments of Periodontics and Prosthodontics.
+Osseointegrated Implants: Residents are extensively involved in treatment planning and the surgical placement of osseointegrated implants, as well as all adjunctive surgical procedures, at UConn Health and Hartford Hospital.

 Dentoalveolar: Extensive, comprehensive exposure to the diagnosis, preoperative planning, and performance of surgical extractions/preprosthetic surgery occurs on a daily basis in each teaching institution.